By Tim Lambert

 New York University was founded in 1831.
 New York City Police Force was founded in 1845.

 The Astor Place Riot occurred in May 1849.
 On 10 May 1849, English actor William Macready played Macbeth at Astor Place Opera House.
-It was a time of anti-English feeling in New York and an angry crowd gathered outside.
+It was a time of anti-English feelings in New York and an angry crowd gathered outside.
 The crowd then began to riot.
 The National Guard was called and they fired on the rioters.
 Altogether at least 25 civilians were killed and many more were wounded.
 Afterward, 86 rioters were arrested.

 On 12 July 1863 New York City was rocked by draft riots.
 Angry about a new law on conscription rioters roamed the streets until Lincoln sent troops to quell the disorder.
 Many lives were lost and a great deal of material damage was done.